stiglicode/EW-source-code/README.md

 # **Extended-writing** *( Alhpa name )*

-- **Software is in development phase, so any description are unavailable**.
+- **Software is in development phase.
+Description is unavailable, yet**.

 - Current version `v.
 0.0.1`